Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Catalent, Inc. (CTLT)

-LOS ANGELES, April 11, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming April 25, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Catalent, Inc. ("Catalent" or the "Company") CTLT securities between August 30, 2021 and October 31, 2022, inclusive (the "Class Period").
+/EIN News/ -- LOS ANGELES, April 18, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming April 25, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Catalent, Inc. (“Catalent” or the “Company”) (NYSE: CTLT) securities between August 30, 2021 and October 31, 2022, inclusive (the “Class Period”).

 If you suffered a loss on your Catalent investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/Catalent-Inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.